lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Auto-import components, composables, utils, and APIs on-demand

-* Use Windi CSS and Less in Vue.js applications
+* Use UnoCSS, Windi CSS, and Less in Vue.js applications

 * Handle static and dynamic assets with composables and plugins